- Who may apply for EB-5?

 - Third, a Form I-829 Petition by an Entrepreneur to Remove Conditions must be filed 90 days prior to the two year anniversary of the granting of the EB-5 applicant’s conditional Green Card.
 If this petition is approved by USCIS then the EB-5 applicant will be issued a new Green Card without any further conditions attached to it, and will be allowed to permanently live and work in the United States.

-The processing time for these filings is of approximately five to six months.
+The processing time for these filings is of approximately 12 to 24 months.